 We describe in brief some of the fundamental ideas presented in group key management.
-A more detailed analysis of the protocols presented here can be found in [Roy-Chowdhury, 2003].
+An extensive analysis of the protocols presented here can be found in [Roy-Chowdhury, 2003].

 Most of the protocols proposed to date fall in two categories: centralized key distribution schemes and distributed key generation schemes.
 In centralized key distribution, there is a centralized key controller to whom all members send join and leave requests.
 The key controller is fully trusted and is responsible for key generation and distribution to the group members, and for key updates, triggered periodically or on membership changes.
 The centralized schemes provide a higher degree of security and are more efficient.
 Their major weakness is the dependence on a central entity, which can be a single point of failure.
-The Key Predistribution System, proposed in [Matsumoto and Imai, 1988], and the Broadcast Encryption scheme proposed in [Fiat and Naor, 1994] are examples in which the key controller pre-computes the group keys for all possible groups.
-In these schemes, the memory requirements can become prohibitively high for large groups.
-Another category of centralized schemes are the threshold encryption protocols, such as [Berkovits, 1991].
-They require collaboration between participants (who might not know each other, as in IP multicast), and might have high storage requirements for large groups.
+The Key Predistribution System, proposed in [Matsumoto and Imai, 1988], and the Broadcast Encryption scheme proposed in [Fiat and Naor, 1994] are examples of centralized systems in which the key controller pre-computes the group keys for all possible groups.
+In these schemes, the memory requirements for key storage at the trusted centers and the group members can become prohibitively high for large groups.
+Another category of centralized key management are the threshold encryption schemes, such as [Berkovits, 1991].
+Such schemes require collaboration between participants (who might not know each other, as in IP multicast), and might have high storage requirements for large groups.
 Secure Lock is a secure broadcasting scheme proposed in [Chiou and Chen, 1989].
-Here the number of key encryptions done at the centralized controller increases linearly with the number of group members.
+In this scheme, the number of key encryptions done at the centralized controller increases linearly with the number of group members.
 The system is one-to-many, and cannot be used if there are multiple sources.
 Another one-to-many system is the Conditional Access System (CAS) [Kim et al., 1996], which is popular for data confidentiality in satellite broadcasts.
-Group Key Management Protocol (GKMP) [Harney and Muckenhirn, 1997] has been proposed for groups with multiple sources and receivers.
+Group Key Management Protocol (GKMP) [Harney and Muckenhirn, 1997] has been proposed for key management in groups with multiple sources and receivers.
+The scheme uses a centralized controller that generates and distributes the group key.
 In GKMP, the communication overhead in sending messages for the initial system setup, and key update messages on member leaves, is high for large groups.